Lace monitor: Taxonomy

 John White, the surgeon-general of New South Wales, described this species as the variegated lizard (Lacerta varia) in 1790.
 George Shaw reported that several specimens were taken back to England.
 French naturalist François Marie Daudin gave it the name Tupinambis variegatus in 1802, and noted two forms.
 German naturalist Blasius Merrem established the genus Varanus in 1820, with V. varius as the first mentioned member set as its type species by John Edward Gray in 1827.

 French zoologists André Marie Constant Duméril and Gabriel Bibron described two specimens in 1836, one in their possession and one from the collection of English zoologist Thomas Bell as Varanus bellii "Le Varan de Bell".
 This turned out to be a banded colour phase of the lace monitor that coexists with normal-coloured individuals, and is either autosomal dominant or codominant genetically.
 It is sometimes called the Bell's phase lace monitor.

 The species is commonly known as lace monitor, tree goanna, or lacy.
-It was known as wirriga to the Eora and Darug inhabitants of the Sydney basin, and gugaa to the Wiradjuri people of southern New South Wales.
+It is known as wirriga to the Eora and Darug inhabitants of the Sydney basin, and gugaa to the Wiradjuri people of southern New South Wales.